VMBlakelock/bouquetnblooms/README.md

 #### Heroku:

 The project is deployed to Heroku.
-It uses the automatic deployment method via Github, using your Github repository.
+It uses the automatic deployment method via Github, using the Github repository.

 *Deployed to [Heroku](https://django-bouquetnblooms.herokuapp.com/) and stored in [Github](https://github.com/)*